Applicants must meet the following admission requirements:

 - A minimum score of 100 IBT on the TOEFL for students whose native language is not English.

-Students entering the professional preparation program in audiology must have a well-rounded undergraduate degree with a major in communication disorders or complete a set of prerequisite courses prior to beginning the graduate program.
+Students entering the professional preparation program in audiology must have either an undergraduate degree with a major in communication disorders (with all required prerequisites below completed) or complete a set of prerequisite courses prior to beginning the graduate program.
 The table below shows the minimum required courses.
 All of the content areas below must be completed prior to enrollment in the graduate program.
 If an offer of admission is made, the Department of CSD reserves the right to rescind the offer if all prerequisites are not completed as directed.
 Once admitted, failure to complete prerequisites may prolong your program, increase the total cost of your degree, and possibly delay graduation.

 Students who do not meet the admission requirements stated above may be admitted on a provisional basis.
 These students must maintain a 3.0 average during each of their first two semesters of study to be admitted to full status and to be eligible for financial aid if available.